ji-podhead/Network-Guides/docs/DNS/readme.md

 ## Attack Vectors
 ### Snooping
-- we can get the ip's of the clients that that send DNS-requests to the server
+- we can get the ip's of the clients  that send DNS-requests to the server
   - this is because the dns stores/caches the ips of the clients for the reverse request to speed up the connection-process
 ```Bash
 dig +norecurse @192.168.122.7 foreman.de